Biden flies in to López Obrador's new airport for summit - KESQ

 “This gathering will deepen our coordination and advance our shared priorities for North America,” Biden tweeted.

-Ahead of the summit, Biden announced a major U.S.-Mexico border policy shift, with Mexico’s blessing, that will result in the United States sending 30,000 migrants from four other countries per month back across the border.
-The U.S. will accept 30,000 people per month from the four nations — Cuba, Nicaragua, Haiti and Venezuela — for two years and offer the ability to work legally.
+Before the summit, Biden announced a major U.S.-Mexico border policy shift, with Mexico’s blessing.
+The U.S. will send 30,000 migrants per month from four other countries back across the border — from among those who entered the U.S. illegally.
+For those who entered legally, the U.S. will accept 30,000 people per month from those four countries — Cuba, Nicaragua, Haiti and Venezuela — for two years and offer the ability to work legally.

 But it was likely do little to quell critics from both sides, including immigrant advocates who accuse the Democratic president of establishing cruel policies not unlike those of his hard-line predecessor, Donald Trump, a Republican.